fotisz/CypherforSQLDevelopers/README.md

 # CQL for SQL

-Intro workshop to Cypher for SQL developers
+Intro workshop to Cypher for SQL developers by @mneedham